OCI and Referrers

 $IMAGE

-The attestation is stored at a tag: sha256-<digest>.att
+The attestation is stored as a tag: sha256-<digest>.att

 Discovering Referrers